A Partnership Between Industry and Academia

 Cambridge University has a Strategic Research Initiative on Global Food Security.
 This aims to deliver research that contributes to ensuring affordable access to sufficient, safe and nutritious food for all, whilst maintaining sufficient natural capital to do so sustainably.
 Tackling this complex challenge requires collaboration across disciplines including natural and social sciences, engineering and the humanities.

-Members of the Conservation Science Group have been working with the Cool Farm Alliance to incorporate scientific evidence from the Conservation Evidence database into the land management decisions made by growers.
-Dr Lynn Dicks, previously at Cambridge but now based at the University of East Anglia, led development of the Cool Farm Biodiversity Tool.
-This uses a combination of expert knowledge and rigorous evidence review and assessment methods developed at Cambridge, to select and score farm management actions for biodiversity.
+Members of the Conservation Science Research Theme have been working with the Cool Farm Alliance to incorporate scientific evidence from the Conservation Evidence database into the land management decisions made by growers.
+Dr. Lynn Dicks, a Lecturer in Animal Ecology in the Department of Zoology, has led development of the Cool Farm Biodiversity Tool since its inception.
+The tool uses a combination of expert knowledge and rigorous evidence review and assessment methods developed at Cambridge, to select and score farm management actions for biodiversity.

 GFZ German Research Centre for Geosciences